-Learning Outcomes are statements on what successful students have achieved as the result of learning.
-These are threshold statements of achievement the Learning Outcomes broadly fall into four categories:
+Learning outcomes are statements on what successful students have achieved as the result of learning.
+These are threshold statements of achievement the learning outcomes broadly fall into four categories:

-- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice Learning Outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course (KTS).

+Level 4 learning outcomes

+Upon completion of level 4 you will be able to demonstrate:

+- L4.1 The ability to work under direction and take responsibility for their own work in an adaptable, and reflective manner.
+(GA) - L4.2 A broad understanding of legal principles, institutions and on-going debates within the subjects covered at this level.
+(KU)

+- L4.3 The ability to apply the legal knowledge to solve legal problems; - L4.4 An initial understanding of ethical considerations and personal responsibility in the context of academic codes of conduct.
+(PPP) - L4.5 A research strategy that encompasses the identification and selection of a range of authoritative and reliable materials.
+(KTS, PPP) - L4.6 Effective interpersonal and communication skills in a variety of contexts.
+(KTS, GA) - L4.7 Development or enhancement of knowledge of the French language.
 (KTS)

-Level 4 Learning Outcomes Upon completion of level 4 you will be able to demonstrate:

-L4.1 The ability to work under direction and take responsibility for their own work in an adaptable, and reflective manner; (GA)

-L4.2 A broad understanding of the legal principles, institutions and on-going debates within the subjects covered at this level; (KU)

-L4.3 The ability to apply the legal knowledge to solve legal problems; (KU)

-L4.4 An initial understanding of ethical considerations and personal responsibility in the context of academic codes of conduct; (PPP)

-L4.5 A research strategy that encompasses the identification and selection of a range of authoritative and reliable materials; (KTS, PPP) and

-L4.6 Effective interpersonal and communication skills in a variety of contexts.
-(KTS, GA)

-Level 5 Learning Outcomes
+Level 5 learning outcomes